CoveMB/Laravel-Vue--Boilerplate/README.md

 <p align="center"><img src="https://res.cloudinary.com/dtfbvvkyp/image/upload/v1566331377/laravel-logolockup-cmyk-red.svg" width="400"></p>

-## BoilerPlate
+## Project

-This boilerplate contain the required configurations to get yup and running with a Laravel/Vue project with Docker.
+This project contain the required configurations to get up and running with a Laravel/Vue inside Docker containers.

 ## Prerequisites

 Having Docker and Docker-compose on your machine.

-## Steps
+## Prepare environement

 Clone the repository
 ```sh